Seed Selection for Human-Oriented Image Reconstruction via Guided Diffusion: Proposed Method

-Fig. \ref{fig:overview} illustrates the overall processing flow.
 The original image is first input into an ICM model to obtain an image for machines.
-Given this as a condition, $N$ candidate outputs are generated using a ControlNet-conditioned Stable Diffusion model, each with a different random seed.
-Generation proceeds only up to an intermediate timestep $t$ in the reverse diffusion process.
-Then the seed yielding the candidate most similar to the ground truth is selected.
-Unlike typical image generation tasks, our task enables objective seed selection by comparing to the known original image.
-The selected seed is transmitted to the decoder, and since its size is negligible compared to that of conventional scalable codecs, the resulting bitrate is virtually zero.
-At the decoder side, full reverse diffusion with $T$ steps is performed using the received seed.
-The final image for humans is then obtained by applying the CC-module.
+This machine-oriented image is then utilized as a condition to generate $N$ candidate outputs using a ControlNet-conditioned Stable Diffusion model, each with a different random seed.
+Instead of completing the entire reverse diffusion process, generation is performed only up to an intermediate timestep $t$.
+The similarity of each candidate image to the ground truth is evaluated and the seed corresponding to the most similar output is selected.
+Unlike typical image generation tasks, our setting allows for objective seed selection since the encoder has access to the original image to compare against.